Children Arrangements and Disputes

-Where a Child Arrangements Order is in force, the person a with whom the child is ordered to “live with” can remove the child from the jurisdiction for up to 1 month under the terms of the Order.
+If a Child Arrangement Order is in place which stipulates who the child should live with, that parent can take the child out of the country for up to one month without the consent of the other parent.
 If they seek to remove the child for longer than 1 month, they will require the consent of all parties with parental responsibility for that child or a further Order of the Court.

 Where no Child Arrangements Order is in force, a person seeking to remove a child from the jurisdiction will require the consent of all people who have parental responsibility for that child, regardless of the duration of time they are seeking to remove the child for.
-If consent is refused, the person seeking to remove the child must make an Application for a Specific Issue Order so that the Court can determine whether the child can be removed from the jurisdiction as requested.
-Where a person seeks to remove the child from the jurisdiction without obtaining the relevant consent, they run the risk that the person or people who have parental responsibility for the child will seek to make an Application for a Prohibited Steps Order to prevent the child from being removed.
-Furthermore, they may also seek to report that person to the police who will consider whether the offence of child abduction has occurred under the Child Abduction Act 1984.
+If consent is refused, the person seeking to remove the child must make an application for a Specific Issue Order so that the Court can determine whether the child can be removed from the jurisdiction.
+If a parent removes a child from the jurisdiction without consent of the other parent, that parent can make an application for a Prohibited Steps Order to prevent the child from being removed.

 Parental Responsibility means all the rights, duties, powers, responsibilities and authority which a parent of a child has in relation to the child and his property.
 It gives the parent responsibility for making important decisions in the child’s life like education, religion, medical care etc. It enables the parent to make day to day decisions.

 You will automatically have Parental Responsibility for a child in the following circumstances: